 - Art history and appreciation: MIA Art Adventures program

 Kindergarten students practice locomotor movements such as galloping, skipping, and hopping.
 Students also are introduced to underhand and overhand throwing mechanics, with special attention to catching with hands instead of trapping balls against their body.
 Students participate in games and activities that improve these skills.
-Kindergartners may also get an opportunity to use the swimming pool trying to be more comfortable in the water.
 Skills include improving breath control and body mechanics to enhance stroke development in addition to learning the different stages of diving from the deck.
 Units may include:

 - Spatial awareness: rhythms; manipulatives (hoops, balls, beanbags, and parachute).

-- Recreational games: floor hockey, basketball, soccer, and kickball.
+- Recreational games: pillo-polo (intro to floor hockey) basketball, soccer, and volleyball.

 Our kindergartners have several opportunities to connect with the community during holiday assemblies, Kabbalat Shabbat, and welcoming guests.
 A highlight of our kindergarten program is when the children visit Sholom Home, an eldercare facility in the community, to entertain and interact with the residents.
 It is a heartwarming experience creating powerful memories across the generations.